This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your joint on pillows or blankets to keep it elevated comfortably.

-- Apply heat on your knee for 20 to 30 minutes every 2 hours for as many days as directed.
+- Apply heat to your knee to relieve pain.
+Apply heat for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain.

 When should I seek immediate care?

-- Your knee locks or gives way.
-This may cause you to fall.
+- Your knee locks or gives way and you fall.

 - Your feet or toes start to look pale or feel cold.